shailen/shailen.github.com/source/_posts/2012-11-20-grouping-dart-tests.markdown

 title: "grouping dart tests"
 date: 2012-11-20 16:02
 comments: true
-published: false
+published: true
 categories:
 ---

-Yesterday, we create a simple Dart package with a `range` library.
-We also wrote a couple of tests.
+Yesterday, we create a simple Dart package with a `range` library and wrote a couple of tests.
 Let's pick up where we left off and add more tests.

 We should test that the list returned by `range()` does not include `stop` and that an ArgumentError is raised when start >= stop.